Mathematical Specifications

 - Chain work is always non-negative

-should_reorganize: Proves longest chain selectioncalculate_chain_work: Verifies cumulative work calculationexpand_target: Handles difficulty target edge cases
+should_reorganize: Longest-work selectioncalculate_chain_work: Cumulative work calculationexpand_target: Difficulty target edge cases (see also PoW specs)

 Code: VERIFICATION.md